MagisterIuris/COMPRESSION_ALGORITHMS_PROJECT/README.md

-**Compression Algorithms**
+# Compression Algorithms

-C++11 implementations of common data compression algorithms.
+This repository contains C++11 implementations of common data compression algorithms.

-License:
+## License

-Thanks to glampert, for providing us with the source code, for more details, please visit glampert's repository : https://github.com/glampert/compression-algorithms
+This project is based on the work of [glampert](https://github.com/glampert), who generously provided the source code.
+For more details, please visit glampert's original repository: [glampert/compression-algorithms](https://github.com/glampert/compression-algorithms).

+## Included Algorithms

+### 1. Run Length Encoding (rle.hpp)

+Run Length Encoding with support for both 8 and 16 bits run-length words.

+### 2. Lempel–Ziv–Welch Compression (lzw.hpp)

+Lempel–Ziv–Welch compression implementation with varying code lengths and a maximum dictionary size of 4096 entries.

+### 3. Simple Huffman Coding (huffman.hpp)

+A simple Huffman Coding implementation with a maximum code length of 64 bits.

+### 4. Rice/Golomb Coding (rice.hpp)

-    rle.hpp: Run Length Encoding with either 8 or 16 bits run-length words. lzw.hpp: Lempel–Ziv–Welch compression with varying code lengths and a 4096 max entries dictionary. huffman.hpp: Simple Huffman Coding with 64-bits max code length. rice.hpp: Rice/Golomb Coding with optimal code length (8 bits max).
+Rice/Golomb Coding implementation with optimal code length (8 bits max).

+## Usage

-These libraries are header only and self contained.
-You have to include the .hpp in one source file and define XYZ_IMPLEMENTATION to generate the implementation code in that source file.
+These libraries are header-only and self-contained.
+To use them, include the corresponding `.hpp` file in one source file and define `XYZ_IMPLEMENTATION` to generate the implementation code in that source file.
 After that, the header file can be used as a normal C++ header.
-This is the same design of the stb libraries.
+This design follows the same principles as the stb libraries.

-See tests.cpp for some usage examples.
+## Example

+Check out the `tests.cpp` file for usage examples and test cases.

+Feel free to contribute, report issues, or suggest improvements.
+Happy coding!